 In the Warrior Cats series, the authors came out with a guide book, Secrets of the Clans, when only the first two series were out.
 It explained how the Clans formed and said that the warrior code was created by the four founding leaders.
 In the following years, they came out with more story arcs and special editions and heavily expanded on the world, leading the authors to declare parts of it Canon Discontinuity.
 Code of the Clans shows that the warrior code formed over time in response to difficult situations rather than being established by the Clan founders.
 Dawn of the Clans, the fifth series, is about how the Clans formed, and the authors have said to consider the Secrets of the Clans story as an elders' tale.

 Red Dwarf underwent continuous rewrites; or to be more precise showed a cavalier disregard to its own backstory when there was a gag to be made.
 Most notably, the idea in the early seasons that Lister had barely spoken to Kochanski was contradicted in the novels, where they had a brief relationship before she dumped him.
-Later episodes would follow that version.
+Later episodes would follow the novels' version.
 Another major one is Rimmer's light bee; it went from being Rimmer's remote projection unit to actually being Rimmer.

 Not to mention that the light bee originally didn’t exist.
 The only way for Rimmer to leave Red Dwarf was within the confinement of a “Hologrammic Projection Cage.”

 At one point, a TV series was in production that would focus on the nephew of MacGyver, who was an only child in the series.